gpbl/denormalizr/README.md

 })
 ```

-we are basically reverting to the original JSON response.
-We are, indeed, *denormalizing*:
+We are basically reverting to the original JSON response.
+We are, indeed, *denormalizing*.

-without the need to know an entity's schema, denormalizr takes few parameters to make this work for us:
+Without the need to know the entity's shapes, we can use denormalizr to simplify this process.
+Thus:

 ```js
 import { denormalize } from 'denormalizr';